 There are two easy ways of doing this.

-First, you can use keywords and shortcodes to allow a person to sign up for text message updates via text message.
+First, you can use "text to join" keywords to allow a person to sign up for text message updates via text message.
 This is the most common method and you’ve almost certainly seen it before.
-The “keyword” is the word a person has to text.
-The “shortcode” is the 5-digit number they send their text message to.

-For example, if you run a gym, you could set something up so that people can text the word “fitness” (keyword) in to 41414 (shortcode).
+For example, if you run a gym, you could set something up so that people can text the word “fitness” (keyword) in to #####.

 By making it as easy as possible for people to sign up for SMS alerts, you’re doing two things: First, you’re helping people move closer to purchasing.
 Second, you’re giving them a good experience with your brand.

 If you’d like to get started with SMS marketing, we offer a free 14-day trial account.
-You will receive 1 keyword, 1 shortcode, and 50 messages to send.
-Click here to sign up, it takes about 30 seconds.
+You will receive 1 free keyword, 1 free phone number, and 50 free messages to send.
+Click here to sign up and try it out now - it only takes about 30 seconds.